drBenway/pixi-vn-wiki/ink/ink-hashtag.md

 * If it is not returned or returns `false`, the script will be processed by the default functionality of Pixi’VN.
 * If it returns `true`, the script will not be processed by the default functionality of Pixi’VN.
 * If it returns a string, the string will be used as the new hashtag script.
-For example, if you want to add a feature that shows the image linked to a character `# show character alice xAlign 0.8 yAlign 1 with dissolve`, you can return `# show imagecontainer steph [alice-body alice-eyes alice-mouth] xAlign 0.8 yAlign 1 with dissolve` for leverage the [existing functionality to add a container](/ink/ink-canvas.md#show-a-image-container-in-ink).
+For example, if you want to add a feature that shows the image linked to a character `# show character alice xAlign 0.8 yAlign 1 with dissolve`, you can return `# show imagecontainer alice [alice-body alice-eyes alice-mouth] xAlign 0.8 yAlign 1 with dissolve` for leverage the [existing functionality to add a container](/ink/ink-canvas.md#show-a-image-container-in-ink).

 The callback function receives two parameters: